thecipikus/documentation/docs/intro/index.rst

 Features
 --------

 TubePress allows website builders of any skill level to add dynamic video features to their site.
-This section gives a brief overview of these features.
+Click a feature below to learn more about what TubePress can do for your site.

 .. toctree::
    :maxdepth: 1